 You can of course rent a motorcycle or a car yourself for the day and drive yourself to the Cu Chi tunnels.
 While this is fun and exhilarating, we do not recommend it – mostly because you will miss out on the awesome things on the way!
 So you should take a tour, but only the right kind.
 Hear me out:

 Experiencing the Cu Chi Tunnels by motorbike is the best among all.
 Most tour companies arrange tours to the Cu Chi tunnels by motorbike or car.
-It takes around 1.5 hours to reach the tunnels at Ben Dinh.
-Most tours sold by travel agents in town are mainly half-day tours (approx. 5 hours) and they take you to the Ben Dinh entrance and back.
+It takes around one and a half hours to reach the tunnels at Ben Dinh.
+Most tours sold by travel agents in town are mainly half-day tours (approximately five hours) and they take you to the Ben Dinh entrance and back.
 However, if you want to make a full day out of it and have some awesome experiences not pertaining to just the tunnels, then Ben Duoc is for you!

-Try avoid big bus tours because it is unlikely that those tours make stops on the way to the Cu Chi Tunnels.
+Try avoiding big bus tours because it is unlikely that those tours make stops on the way to the Cu Chi Tunnels.
 You will be surrounded by 50 people and that will kill the vibe.
-So just imagine you and a bike, and dirt roads.
+So just imagine riding on a bike, and dirt roads.
 That’s the way it should be.

 A tour company with stellar reviews online is Onetrip.
 They provide both the car and motorbike options to the Cu Chi tunnels and these tours include so much more in their itineraries than just going underground.
 Check them out here.